-24 Beckingham v.
-Hodgens, [2003] EWCA (Civ.)
-143, [53].
-For an endorsement of this argument, which seems to accept the idea of legislative supremacy in copyright law-making as an immutable rule, see Lior Zemer, Is Intention to Co-Author an "Uncertain Realm of Policy"?, 30 COLUM.
-J.L. & ARTS, 611, 643 (2007).
+24 Hodgens v.
+Beckingham, [2003] EWCA (Civ.)
+143, [53] (appeal taken from Eng.).
+For an endorsement of this argument, which seems to accept the idea of legislative supremacy in copyright law-making as an immutable rule, see Lior Zemer, Is Intention to Co-Author an "Uncertain Realm of Policy?," 30 Colum.
+J.L. & Arts 611, 623-24 (2007).

-25 For a fuller discussion of the role of courts in U.S. copyright law-making, see: Shyamkrishna Balganesh, Stewarding the Common Law of Copyright, 60 J. COPYRIGHT SOC'Y U.S.A.
-103, 108-16 (2013) (describing such judge made law as the "federal common law of copyright" and providing examples of it).
+25 For a fuller discussion of the role of courts in U.S. copyright law-making, see: Shyamkrishna Balganesh, Stewarding the Common Law of Copyright, 60 J., Copyright Soc'y U.S.A.
+103, 108-16 (2013) (describing such judge-made law as the "federal common law of copyright" and providing examples of it).

-another and this forms an integral part of each collaborator's incentive to undertake the creative task to begin with.
+only ever produced through cooperative behavior among individuals.
+In these instances, the cooperative enterprise is hardly redundant to the creative process (in the sense of merely representing an alternative mechanism of production) but is instead integral to the very creation of the work by being directly constitutive of the parties' reasons and motivations for producing it.
+Situations of unplanned coauthorship represent situations where one collaborator's contributions are inextricably tied to those of another and this forms an integral part of each collaborator's incentive to undertake the creative task to begin with.
 The rules of unplanned coauthorship thus give recognition to the existence of what is best described as the collaborative impulse-the motivation to engage in a creative enterprise because of its fundamentally cooperative nature.
-While this motivation may at times coexist with a creator's other authorial motivations (e.g., market-based ones), it is perfectly capable of providing creators with an independent reason to produce the work.
+While this motivation may at times coexist with a creator's other authorial motivations (for example, market-based ones), it is perfectly capable of providing creators with an independent reason to produce the work.
 It is this collaborative impulse that discussions of intention in the domain of unplanned coauthorship all too readily mask.

 An example helps illustrate the working of the collaborative impulse.
-The practice of songwriting in the music industry is fairly wellknown as a cooperative enterprise, and usually involves a lyricist, who supplies the lyrics for the song, and a composer, who sets the lyrics to music.
-26 They usually work together as a team and their contributions are usually inextricably linked together to produce a musical work.
+The practice of songwriting in the music industry is fairly wellknown as a cooperative enterprise, and usually involves a lyricist, who supplies the lyrics for the song, and a composer, who sets the lyrics to music.26 They often work together as a team and their contributions are usually inextricably linked together to produce a musical work.
 While the two contributions might in theory be capable of existing independently, it makes little sense to conceptualize them as such.
-When it is also indeed the case that the lyricist's reasons for contributing to the song originate in the realization that the composer will be setting it to music and vice-versa, and provide both parties with an additional, yet independent motivation for engaging in their creative endeavor, the collective enterprise can be said to emanate-at least in part, even if not in whole-from a collaborative impulse, enabling the lyricist and composer to be treated as coauthors of the song by copyright law.
-As should be obvious, it is the last element, i.e., the examination of the parties' motivations that is critical to unplanned coauthorship, and lurks under the varied conceptions of "intent."
+When it is also indeed the case that the lyricist's reasons for contributing to the song originate in the realization that the composer will be setting it to music and vice-versa, providing both parties with an additional, yet independent motivation for engaging in their creative endeavor, the collective enterprise can be said to emanate-at least in part, even if not in whole-from a collaborative impulse.
+Thus, the lyricist and composer can be treated as coauthors of the song by copyright law.
+As should be obvious, it is the last element, meaning the examination of the parties' motivations, that is critical to unplanned coauthorship, and lurks under the varied conceptions of "intent."